Updated: July 26, 2023

 Vila Nova de Gaia

-A city in itself, Vila Nova de Gaia is located just across the river from Porto, there is a saying amongst locals in Porto that the only good thing about Vila Nova de Gaia is its breathtaking views of Porto.
+Vila Nova de Gaia is located just across the river from Porto and renowned for producing excellent port wine and its captivating charm.
+There is a saying amongst locals in Porto that the only good thing about Vila Nova de Gaia is its breathtaking views of Porto.
 However, this does Vila Nova de Gaia a great disservice, as it has great restaurants and amenities, and properties are much more affordable here than in Porto City.
 The area is renowned for its world-famous Port wine cellars and proximity to stunning beaches.
-Buying property here provides a mix of city living and a relaxed coastal lifestyle, and you if you want to spend the day in a small seaside town, you have many options just a short drive away.
+Buying property here provides a mix of city living and a relaxed coastal lifestyle, and if you want to spend the day in a small seaside town, you have many options just a short drive away.

 Matosinhos